 The governance and the implementation of an effective risk management system within the Group is facilitated by the Group Risk Management function whose role it is to deliver ERM across all aspects of the Group and its subsidiaries.
-The function is headed up by the Group CRO, who reports directly to the Chairmen of the Group and subsidiary boards, and facilitates and aids the identification, evaluation, quantification, mitigation and control of risks at a Group and subsidiary level with support from the Risk Management and Actuarial functions.
+The function is headed up by the Group CRO, who reports directly to the Chairs of the Group and subsidiary boards, and facilitates and aids the identification, evaluation, quantification, mitigation and control of risks at a Group and subsidiary level with support from the Risk Management and Actuarial functions.
 Facilitating and embedding of ERM and helping the Group improve its ERM practices is a major responsibility assigned to the Group CRO.
 The Group CRO drives the risk assessment process including maintaining risk registers and ensuring the efficacy and appropriateness of the risk management procedures and processes.

-The Group CRO provides regular reports to the Group and subsidiary Boards covering, amongst other things, actual risk levels against tolerances, emerging risks and any lessons learned from risk events.
+The Group CRO provides regular reports to the Group and subsidiary Boards covering, amongst other things, actual risk levels against tolerances, emerging risks, loss events and near miss reporting, key risk indicators, and an overview of the control environment (driven by key control testing and control affirmations and supported by internal audit findings).
 The Group Board considers that a supportive ERM culture, established at the Board and embedded throughout the business, is of key importance.

-The RRC, under the chairmanship of the Group CEO, is the key management tool for monitoring and challenging the assessment of risk on a continual basis.
+The RRC, under the chair of the Group CEO, is the key management tool for monitoring and challenging the assessment of risk on a continual basis.
 The RRC agenda is reviewed each year to ensure its activities remain appropriate and aligned with the business cycle.

-Chief Risk Officer
+Chief Risk Officer and risk management function holder